openshift/cluster-etcd-operator/docs/etcd-tls-assets.md

 Any change to those resources constitute a new numbered "revision".

 When a new revision is detected, copies of all these resources are created with the revision number as a name suffix.
-Resources may be flagged as `optional`, in which case their non-existance will not be treated as an error.
+Resources may be flagged as `optional`, in which case their non-existence will not be treated as an error.
 The new revision is then recorded in the `status.latestAvailableRevision` field and a `revision-$suffix` configmap is created to record the status (`In Progress`, `Succeeded`, `Failed`, `Abandoned`) of the installation of this revision.

 ### Installer controller